 - a.
-Disseminate and host statewide imagery data and services, including 2017 & 2019 NAIP. - b.
-Continue work to evaluate stakeholder needs and imagery products for Montana. - c.
+Disseminate and host statewide imagery data and services, including 2021 NAIP. - b.
+Collaborate with the Imagery Working Group & stakeholders to create an inventory of publicly available imagery datasets for the state of Montana. - c.
 Represent Montana in national discussions regarding Imagery for the Nation and ensure availability of the data for Montanans.